IPv6/kristallum/_posts/2016-1-01-Hello-World.md

 ---
 layout: post
-title: Hubs up and running!
+title: Hubs up!
 ---

-Hello world!
+First post to see...
+Jekyll is good.